kmesh-net/kmesh/docs/proposal/tcp_long_connection_metrics.md

 - Collect detailed traffic metrics (e.g. bytes send/recieved, round-trip time, packet loss, tcp retransmission) continously during the lifetime of long TCP connections using ebpf.

 - Reporting of metrics and access logs, at periodic time of 5 seconds.
+We are chosing 5 seconds as a threshold time because, it allows enough time to accumulate meaningful changes in metrics.
+If the reporting interval is too short, it might cause excessive overhead by processing too many updates.

 - Generation Access logs containing information about connection continously during the lifetime of long TCP connections from the metrics data.